Accelize/ansible-role-linux-kernel/README.md

 The role requires to be run as root on the target host.

+The system requires to be rebooted to apply the kernel change.

 The specified Kernel version must be supported by OS repositories (This include "Vault" repositories for Red hat based distributions).

 Role Variables